Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 Disadvantages of Iterative Development:

--   Without fully determined requirements and design, software can become messy or 'hacky'
+-   Without fully determined requirements and design, software can become messy or 'hacky' if quality control standards are not maintained
--   Since not all requirements are defined from the start, unforeseen changes may arise during the development process which require revision of the software architecture.
+-   Since not all requirements are defined from the start, unforeseen changes may arise during the development process which require revision of the software architecture, costing more time in the long run.

-Iterative approaches allow for rapid software development, though often with less emphasis on strict quality control or formal assurance processes.
-For this reason, they are typically used in the development of non-critical systems, where flexibility and speed are more important than absolute reliability.
+### Which Model to Choose?

+Any model can be used for any software development project.
+Waterfall and V-Model and more likely to be used when all the requirements are known at the start of the project.
-Iterative methods are also widely used in prototyping, where quick development and user feedback help shape early versions of a system, and in research software, where evolving requirements and experimental objectives demand adaptability.
+Iterative methods are particularly suited to prototyping, where quick development and user feedback help shape early versions of a system, and to research software, where evolving requirements and experimental objectives demand adaptability.
-Agile is one well-known example of an iterative methodology.
+However, iterative approaches can be used on any project including those which are large scale and safety critical.

+It's also worth noting that, to some extent, linear approaches become iterative in reality, as it is nearly always necessary to return to previous stages throughout the software development process.
+For example, knowing 100% of the requirements from the start is nearly always impossible.
+Even if a waterfall approach is applied, changes will most likely be made at each of the stages, requiring revision of an earlier stage.

-In this course, we will focus on Agile, as it will form the foundation for the processes used in the team project.
+In this course, we will focus on an iterative method called Agile, as it is currently a commonly used method for software engineering across sectors, and it suits the project that you'll be working on throughout this course.

 ## Overview of Agile Software Development